IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 1. In the left sidebar, click on the __IBM Blockchain Platform__ icon.

-2. Mouse-over the `SMART CONTRACT PACKAGES` panel, click the `...` menu, and select `Package a Smart Contract Project` from the dropdown.
+2. Mouse-over the `SMART CONTRACTS` panel, click the `...` menu, and select `Package Open Project` from the dropdown.

-> Command Palette alternative: `Package a smart contract project`
+> Command Palette alternative: `Package Open Project`

+If you're using Java, please enter a name and a version for this project. `demoContract` and `0.0.1` would be perfect.

 3. You should see a new package on the list, `demoContract@0.0.1` (or the name you gave to the packaged contract), if everything went well.